-3.10 Starting and Stopping TCP/IP Services
+3.11 Starting and Stopping TCP/IP Services

-You can use commands in your OpenVMS startup file to have TCP/IP Services started and stopped automatically when the OpenVMS system starts up or shuts down, as explained in Section 3.10.1.
+You can use commands in your OpenVMS startup file to have TCP/IP Services started and stopped automatically when the OpenVMS system starts up or shuts down, as explained in Section 3.11.1.
 These commands start and stop all the TCP/IP Services components installed on your system.
 Alternatively, you can start and stop individual TCP/IP Services client or server services without affecting other TCP/IP Services components currently running.
-For information about starting and stopping individual services, see Section 3.10.3.
+For information about starting and stopping individual services, see Section 3.11.3.

-If necessary, you can start and stop TCP/IP Services manually, as explained in Section 3.10.2.
-You can also start and stop user-written services, as explained in Section 3.10.4.
+If necessary, you can start and stop TCP/IP Services manually, as explained in Section 3.11.2.
+You can also start and stop user-written services, as explained in Section 3.11.4.

-3.10.1 Automatically Starting and Stopping TCP/IP Services
+3.11.1 Automatically Starting and Stopping TCP/IP Services

-To allow TCP/IP Services software to start automatically when the system starts up, and to stop automatically when the system shuts down, edit the SYS\$COMMON:[SYSMGR]SYSTARTUP_VMS.COM file and include the following command:
+To allow TCP/IP Services software to start automatically when the system starts up, and to stop automatically when the system shuts down, edit the SYS\$COMMON:[SYSMGR]SYSTARTUP_VMS.COM file to remove the exclamation point (!) from the beginning of the following line:

-@SYS\$STARTUP:TCPIP\$STARTUP
+\$!\$ @SYS\$STARTUP:TCPIP\$STARTUP.COM